-The foundation for financial integrity of the University is controlled at the departmental level.
+The foundation for the financial integrity of the University is controlled at the departmental level.
 Within the framework of comprehensive and clearly documented policies and procedures, and effective training and monitoring, department heads are ultimately responsible for the University’s financial integrity and accountability at the transaction level.

 Annual Confirmation Process

-As part of the planning and review process for the fiscal year end, each business officer will be provided a Fiscal Year End Closing Review document as a communication and planning tool for review of basic fiscal control features within their college or division.
+As part of the planning and review process for the fiscal year end, each Business Officer will be provided a Fiscal Year End Closing Review document as a communication and planning tool for review of basic fiscal control features within their college or division.
 This review document assists the Business Officer in identifying areas that may be problematic and issues that may need to be discussed with the Controller.

 Each College or Division is to confirm receipt and review of the Fiscal Year End Closing Review document.
 The Business Officer or the dean/division head’s confirmation indicates that to the best of their knowledge significant areas that may be problematic and would result in material financial audit or fiscal integrity issues have been discussed or disclosed to the Controller or the Controller’s staff.

 - Policies and Procedures